ch09830249/Design-Verification/System_Verilog/Interview/InterviewSet7.md

 ```

 # What is the difference between a parameter and typedef?
-parameter is used to define compile-time constants used within modules, which are values that can be evaluated and assigned before the simulation starts.
+**parameter is used to define compile-time constants used within modules**, which are values that can be evaluated and assigned before the simulation starts.
 It can be used to specify parameters such as width, depth, or delay of modules.
 ```
 module my_module #(parameter WIDTH=8) (
     input [WIDTH-1:0] data_in,